Intelligent Automation (IA): A New Era of Innovation

 Automation, since the very beginning, has had an impeccable impact on industries across the world.
 It has freed humans from doing repetitive and mundane tasks manually.

-Now, with intelligent automation, businesses can completely remove the need for human intervention from repetitive tasks through IA.
+Now, with , businesses can completely remove the need for human intervention from repetitive tasks through IA.
 It has now enabled businesses to establish more consistency and simultaneously reduce their costs within the workflows.

 In the past year, the COVID-19 pandemic has expedited the digital transformation fueling investments within automation infrastructure.
 In the future, roles will continue to evolve as remote work also surges.
 Businesses focused on low-level work will be reallocated to implement and scale these solutions.

-Integration of intelligent automation within the workforce expose skills gaps, and employees will need to adapt to the changing work environments.
+Integration of IA within the workforce expose skills gaps, and employees will need to adapt to the changing work environments.
 Businesses have to support these transitions to mitigates anxiety and ensure that employees remain resilient.

 Lastly, intelligent automation is the future of work, and the adoption of IA will give companies a competitive edge in their respective markets.